Millhaven Institution: CORCAN

 Millhaven MSU inmates can gain employment in the CORCAN industries shop.
 Furniture for federal government offices is fabricated there.
 Inmates receive a small daily wage for this work, approximately $5 a day.
 Room and board fees are charged to these workers.

 National security

 In April 2006, a new division was created to house inmates being held on security certificates.
 It has been dubbed "Guantanamo".
 Omar Khadr was transferred to Millhaven from Guantanamo Bay on September 28, 2012, and subsequently transferred to Edmonton Maximum Security Penitentiary on May 28, 2013, due to threats made on his life in Millhaven.
 Members of a 2006 terrorist plot to attack Canadian targets are incarcerated at Millhaven.

 Popular culture

 The song "38 Years Old" by The Tragically Hip refers to an escape from the prison.
 The opening lines of the song are "12 men broke loose in '73, from Millhaven Maximum Security."
 There was such an escape in 1972.
 The lyrics of the song were changed to '73 to rhyme with "maximum security", and there were 14 escapees, not 12.
 The remainder of the song is fiction.

-The track "Caller Go Ahead" on Canadian performer Bruce McCulloch's 2002 comedy album Drunk Baby Project features a caller on a sports radio show who is not able to watch televised games while at Millhaven.

-Stephen Reid (bank robber of The Stopwatch Gang fame) stated that he was told by an aboriginal inmate whilst incarcerated at Millhaven in 1971 that it was built on a native burial ground.
-This meant the prison would be forever cursed, and a place of turmoil.